-Edinburgh, Scotland’s capital city, is an historical city situated on the east coast of Scotland on the Firth of Forth.
+Edinburgh, Scotland’s capital city, is a historical city situated on the east coast of Scotland on the Firth of Forth.
 Edinburgh has been the Scottish capital since the 15th century.
-It has two distinct areas both World Heritage Sites: the Old Town, dominated by Edinburgh Castle; and the neoclassical New Town.
+It has two distinct areas, both UNESCO listed World Heritage Sites: the Old Town, dominated by Edinburgh Castle, and the neoclassical New Town.

-A festival city, Edinburgh hosts 11 festivals each year, including the Fringe - Science Festival, Imaginate Children's Festival, Film Festival, Jazz & Blues Festival, Art Festival, Edinburgh Military Tattoo, International Festival, Book Festival, Storytelling Festival, Edinburgh's Hogmanay.
-For more information about other festivals in Edinburgh please visit the Festivals Edinburgh website.
+A festival city, Edinburgh hosts 11 festivals each year, including the Fringe: Edinburgh Science Festival, Edinburgh International Children's Festival, Edinburgh International Film Festival, Edinburgh Jazz & Blues Festival, Edinburgh Art Festival, Royal Edinburgh Military Tattoo, Edinburgh International Festival, Edinburgh International Book Festival, Edinburgh International Storytelling Festival and Edinburgh's Hogmanay.
+More information is available at edinburghfestivalcity.com.

-We know that the Fringe will leave you wanting more, but the journey to Edinburgh is part of the fun too.
-Whether travelling by rail or road, via the Highlands or the Borders, the landscape is spectacularly breath-taking.
+We know that the Fringe will leave you wanting more, but the journey to and from Edinburgh is part of the fun too.
+Whether travelling by rail or road, via the Highlands or the Borders, the landscape is spectacularly breathtaking.

 Your travel to Edinburgh has an impact on the environment and flying from cities in the UK can take as long as travelling by train when you consider check-in times, why not consider coming by train or bus.

 Edinburgh is a scant four-and-a-half hours train journey from London King’s Cross.
 Waverley station (Edinburgh’s main railway station) is ideally positioned in the heart of the city, close to most festival destinations and the many bus routes servicing Princes Street (the main shopping street).
 For more information visit: